 Renowned for Student Engagement

 Samford’s mission to nurture student development intellectually, ethically and spiritually is fostered through an array of opportunities, including 166 student organizations, global engagement in more than 19 different countries and nearly 300 courses that incorporate community service.
 Additionally, undergraduate students complete Samford’s core curriculum, providing a well-rounded foundation in the liberal arts.
 The result is a highly-tailored educational experience that results in 97% of undergraduate alumni employed or in further study within six months of graduation.

 Samford’s strategic plan expresses four focus areas: emphasize student success, enhance our community, extend our reach and ensure financial strength.
 To support the continued advancement of this strategic plan, the university launched in fall 2016 a capital campaign titled Forever Samford.
 The six-year, $300 million campaign is intended to provide new financial resources to support student scholarship, academic programs and capital projects.
 Samford maintains a strong endowment with investments totaling $297 million (September 2020), which helps support scholarships, study abroad opportunities, general operations and other programs.
 In addition to the main campus in Homewood, the university owns a house in Marion, Alabama, used for cultural study and service, and the Daniel House, a study center located in the heart of London, near Kensington Park.

-The faculty-to-student ratio is 1:13, and no classes are taught by teaching assistants.
-Among Samford’s 48,000-plus alumni are more than 60 U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.
+Samford’s 55,923 alumni have included more than 60 members of the U.S. Congress, eight state governors, two U.S. Supreme Court justices, one U.S. Secretary of State, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.